-- 6.1 Any hours of duty in excess of the 8 (eight) shall be paid for by overtime, the hourly overtime rate shall be 1.25 the basic hourly rate calculated by reference to the basic wage for the category concerned and the weekly working hours (Annex 2). - 6.2 At least 103 (one hundred and three) hours guaranteed overtime shall be paid monthly to each seafarer.

-- 6.3 Overtime shall be recorded individually and in duplicate either by the Master or the Head of the Department. - 6.4 Such record shall be handed to the seafarer for approval every month or at shorter intervals.
-Both copies must be signed by the Master and/or Head of the Department as well as by the seafarer, after which the record is final.
-One copy shall be handed over to the seafarer. - 6.5 Any additional hours worked during an emergency directly affecting the immediate safety of the ship, its passengers, crew or cargo, of which the Master shall be the sole judge, or for safety drills or work required to give assistance to other ships or persons in immediate peril shall not count for overtime payment. - 6.6 If no overtime records are kept as required in 6.3 and 6.4 above, the seafarer shall be paid monthly a lump sum for overtime worked calculated at 160 hours at the hourly overtime rate without prejudice to any further claim for payment for overtime hours worked in excess of this figure.
+- 6.1 Any hours of duty in excess of the 8 (eight) shall be paid for by overtime, the hourly overtime rate shall be 1.25 the basic hourly rate calculated by reference to the basic wage for the category concerned and the weekly working hours (Annex 2). - 6.2 At least 103 (one hundred and three) hours guaranteed overtime shall be paid monthly to each seafarer. - 6.3 Overtime shall be recorded individually and in duplicate either by the Master or the Head of the Department. - 6.4 Such record, endorsed by the Master or a person authorised by the Master, shall be accessible to the Seafarer.
+Every month the Seafarer shall be offered to endorse the record.
+After the record is endorsed, it is final.
+On completion of his/her contract, one copy shall be provided to the Seafarer, is such information is not already contained within the Seafarer's pay documents.
+A Seafarer may request a printed copy of his/her overtime records at any time during his/her contract term. - 6.5 Any additional hours worked during an emergency directly affecting the immediate safety of the ship, its passengers, crew or cargo, of which the Master shall be the sole judge, or for safety drills or work required to give assistance to other ships or persons in immediate peril shall not count for overtime payment. - 6.6 If no overtime records are kept as required in 6.3 and 6.4 above, the seafarer shall be paid monthly a lump sum for overtime worked calculated at 160 hours at the hourly overtime rate without prejudice to any further claim for payment for overtime hours worked in excess of this figure.

-Holidays §7
+Holidays

-7.1 For the purpose of this Agreement the days listed in Annex 3 shall be considered as holidays at sea or in port.
+- §7 - 7.1 For the purpose of this Agreement the days listed in Annex 3 shall be considered as holidays at sea or in port.
 If a holiday falls on a Saturday or a Sunday, the following working day shall be observed as a holiday.